 However, once someone proves you’re 51 percent or more at fault, she is barred from recovery.
 In short, you can’t be the one who contributed the most to the injury in your lawsuit.
 If the other parties were more to blame than you, it’s time to Claim Your Justice™.

 Were you injured in an accident?
-A Schaumburg injury lawyer can help with your case.
-An advocate at our firm can discuss how it’s time to Claim Your Justice™.
-Contact our office online or call our Illinois personal injury attorneys at (847) 434-3555 to learn more about how we help plaintiffs with injury cases in Illinois.
+Our Schaumburg personal injury lawyers can help with your case.
+An advocate at SJ Injury Law can discuss how it’s time to Claim Your Justice™.
+Contact our Schaumburg law firm online or call our Illinois personal injury attorneys at 847-434-3555 to learn more about how we help plaintiffs with injury cases in Illinois.
+We represent injury victims throughout the greater Chicago area, including in Cook County, Will County, McHenry County, and Kane County.

 Client injured by a distracted driver who was texting at the time…